-This 600-page biography offers a priceless treasury of wisdom, humor, and inspiration, including a detailed insider’s account of SRF’s lawsuit against Ananda.
+This 680-page biography offers a priceless treasury of wisdom, humor, and inspiration, including a detailed insider’s account of SRF’s lawsuit against Ananda.
 Asha spent 39 years working closely with Swami Kriyananda.
-Her book reveals the greatness of the true Kriyananda, as distinct from SRF’s fictional version.
+Her book reveals the greatness of the true Kriyananda, as distinct from SRF’s fictional portrait of this faithful disciple.

 A Place Called Ananda: The Trial by Fire That Forged One of the Most Successful Cooperative Communities in the World Today, by Swami Kriyananda

 Swami Kriyananda tells the dramatic story of his separation from Self-Realization Fellowship and the creation of the first Ananda community.

 A Fight for Religious Freedom, by attorney Jon Parsons

 With humor and transparent honesty and integrity, Ananda’s attorney tells the David and Goliath story of SRF’s failed attempt to destroy Ananda and Swami Kriyananda through the American law courts.
-According to the federal judge in the case Ananda won at least ninety-five percent of the issues, even though it had scant financial resources and a tiny legal crew, while SRF spent at least $100 million and was represented by one of the world’s largest legal firms.
+According to the federal judge in the case, Ananda won at least ninety-five percent of the issues, even though it had scant financial resources and a tiny legal crew, while SRF spent at least $100 million and was represented by one of the world’s largest legal firms.